Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 Set in a sheltered bay, Cala Tarida beach boasts a long, broad stretch of pale golden sand and bright clear, turquoise waters.

-This is a popular spot for cliff diving and snorkelling and there is a whole host of water sports to choose from on the far left-hand side of the beach as you are facing the sea.
+This is a popular spot for cliff diving and snorkeling and there is a whole host of water sports to choose from on the far left-hand side of the beach as you are facing the sea.

 Cala Tarida beach is lined with lots of excellent bars and restaurants, such as the gorgeous Cotton Club.
 Many of these enjoy an elevated position overlooking the bay which, of course, affords glorious views of the famed Ibiza west-coast sunsets.